 Before you make a commercial real estate purchase, it’s important to gather the right information.
 To accomplish this goal, you need to learn the right questions to ask.

-We’ve already covered a few questions you should ask above in “7 Keys for Buying a Commercial Real Estate Property.”
+We’ve already covered a few questions you should ask above.
 However, there are a few more critical questions we haven’t discussed yet.

 What are the different types of commercial real estate (and why does the difference matter)?